bll123/tcl-awthemes/README.txt

   # user with high dpi, smaller font
   tclsh demottk.tcl winxpblue -ttkscale 2.0 -fontscale 0.7

+7.2 (2019-12-2)
+   - setBackground will not do anything if the background color is unchanged.
+   - fixed a bug with graphical buttons.
+   - make setbackground more robust.

 7.1 (2019-12-1)
    - fix border/padding scaling, needed for rounded buttons/tabs.